jobisoft/Provider-4-TbSync/docs/index.rst

 .. image:: https://raw.githubusercontent.com/jobisoft/TbSync/master/screenshots/install-from-file.PNG

-To see your own provider add-on in action, you need to install the latest version of TbSync from the so called beta-release-channel for Thunderbird 68.
+To see your own provider add-on in action, you need to install the latest version of TbSync from the so called *beta release channel* for Thunderbird 68.

 ::

   https://github.com/jobisoft/TbSync/wiki/Get-the-latest-TbSync-version#beta-release-channel

-Please make sure, that you uninstall any other TbSync provider add-on or switch to their version from the beta-release-channel as well.
-Your own provider should then show up in the add-account-menu of TbSync:
+Please make sure, that you uninstall any other TbSync provider add-on or switch to their version from the *beta release channel* as well.
+Your own provider should then show up in the "Add new account" menu of TbSync:

 .. image:: https://raw.githubusercontent.com/jobisoft/TbSync/master/screenshots/custom_provider.PNG

-Once your TbSync provider add-on is stable and released to `addons.thunderbird.net <https://addons.thunderbird.net>`_, it can be added to the add-account menu of TbSync, so all TbSync users will learn about it and get directed to its add-on page.
-For example this is what users sees, when they try to create an *ActiveSync* account, but the provider for ActiveSync is not yet installed:
+Once your TbSync provider add-on is stable and released to `addons.thunderbird.net <https://addons.thunderbird.net>`_, it can be added as a standard entry to the "Add new account" menu of TbSync, so all TbSync users will learn about it and get directed to its add-on page.
+For example this is what users see, when they try to create an *ActiveSync* account, but the provider for ActiveSync is not yet installed:

 .. image:: https://raw.githubusercontent.com/jobisoft/TbSync/master/screenshots/missing_provider.PNG